-There are three main types of cell where cancer develops:
+There are 3 main types of cell where cancer develops are:

-- epithelial cells.
-Cancers that develop in this type of cell are called carcinomas.
-About 80-90% of cancers are this type
+- epithelial cells – cancers that develop in this type of cell are called carcinomas; about 80 to 90% of cancers are this type

 Cancer can sometimes develop in other types of cell, but this is rare.
 Brain tumours are the most common cancers in this group.